Allerton Castle

 1868 view of Allerton Castle, from The County Seats of the Noblemen and Gentlemen of Great Britain and Ireland by Francis Orpen Morris.

 Allerton Castle, also known as Allerton Park, is a Grade I listed nineteenth-century Gothic or Victorian Gothic house at Allerton Mauleverer in North Yorkshire, England.
-It was rebuilt by architect George Martin, of Baker Street, London in 1843–53.
+It was rebuilt by architect George Martin, of Baker Street, London in 1843–1853.

 It is 10 mi east of Harrogate and just east of the A1(M), at its junction with the A59 York-Knaresborough road and a late 20th-century block used for education and corporate functions.

 Outside is St Martin's Church, Allerton Mauleverer.

 History

 Pre-1786

 The Allerton estate belonged to the Mauleverer family from the time of the Norman Conquest.
-The nearby church of St Martin contains several tomb-monuments to them.
-When Richard Mauleverer died heirless in 1692, Allerton passed to his wife, who left the estate to Richard Arundell, her son by her second marriage.

 Arundell remodelled the church in Norman revival style in 1745.
 The interior of the church remains unaltered to this day.